Sep9

 -

 There’s a big difference between saying & doing.
-That God considers action more important than word.
+That God considers action more important than words.

 -

-God Saves not because of the good things we’ve done, or lack thereof, but by our belief & trust in Jesus,
+God Saves not because of the good things we’ve done, but by our faith & trust in Jesus,

 -